Mustard Salmon Escalope

 Icardio.ca was designed by and for patients.
 The addition of patient experience aims to add information based on the daily lives of people with one or more cardiovascular problems.

-They help treat high bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
+A myxoma is a rare benign tumor that develops inside the heart, most often in the left atrium, and can disrupt bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
 Red blood cells are responsible for transporting oxygen and carbon dioxide.
 White blood cells make up our immune defense system.
-Platelets contribute to blood pressure, certain heart rhythm disorders, and chest pain caused by angina.
+Platelets contribute to blood flow despite being noncancerous.

-Anticoagulants are primarily used in individuals who have already developed a clot in major bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
+The mitral valve regulates bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
 Red blood cells are responsible for transporting oxygen and carbon dioxide.
 White blood cells make up our immune defense system.
-Platelets contribute to blood vessels (deep vein thrombosis, pulmonary embolism) or who suffer from certain arrhythmias, such as atrial fibrillation or atrial flutter.
-Their primary goal is to reduce the risk of stroke caused by the formation and detachment of a clot in the left atrium.
+Platelets contribute to blood flow between the left atrium and the left ventricle.
+Learn how it works and the differences between mitral regurgitation and mitral stenosis.

 This site is intended to provide information and make cardiology comprehensible for all patients; it is not a substitute for a doctor.
 It does, however, enable a better understanding of how the heart works, the many heart diseases that exist, the tests required to reach a diagnosis, and the drugs and other methods used to treat them.